 2. Head and neck muscle pain and dental problems.
 The bite is integral in keeping muscles in balance.
 If the bite has problems then muscles work harder to compensate and eventually become painful.
 Headaches are often associated with bite and muscle problems.

-If you notice that you are experiencing any of these symptoms, let Dr. Elliott know at your next appointment at our Highlands Ranch, CO orthodontic office.
+If you notice that you are experiencing any of these symptoms, let Dr. Elliott know at your next appointment at our Highlands Ranch or Burlington, CO orthodontic office.
 He can help determine if you have TMD and create a customized treatment plan to help relieve your symptoms.

 Treatment of TMD

 Temporomandibular joint dysfunction is a complex problem, and there are many diverse ways to treat it.
 Over 36 years of practice and study, Dr. Elliott has found several diagnostic and treatment systems which work well to sort out the problem and find lasting solutions for his patients.